 Pensions are notoriously complicated and different rules can apply to different pensions held by different pension companies.
 In this article we explore who gets pension after death?

 The pension trustees will make the decision as to where lump sum or other payments should be made.
 In some cases, the benefit of a pension may be paid to the person who was nominated when the pension was set up.
 Alternatively, the money could be paid to your estate.

-Leaving pension funds to a beneficiary
+Leaving the benefit of your pension to a nominated person

 Payment of Inheritance Tax

-To speak with one of our specialist Wills & Probate Lawyers, please call us now on 0117 952 0698 or Make A Free Will Enquiry and we will discuss your current circumstances with you and explain all available options available to you.
+If you would like to speak to one of our specialist Wills and Probate lawyers, call us now on 0117 952 0698 or Contact Us and we will be happy to explain the options available to you without obligation.